facebookresearch/InferSent/README.md

 ```
 You should obtain a test accuracy around [84.5](https://nlp.stanford.edu/projects/snli/) with our BiLSTM-max.

-## Reproduce results on transfer tasks
+## Reproduce our results on transfer tasks
 To reproduce our results on transfer tasks, you need to clone [SentEval](https://github.com/aconneau/SentEval) and

 Clone [SentEval](https://github.com/aconneau/SentEval) and set **PATH_SENTEVAL**, **PATH_TRANSFER_TASKS** in *evaluate_model.py*.